 It’s taken me awhile, but I’m finally jumping back into the world of Greek gods and godly monsters.
-While season 1 focused on developing the relationship between Hydra and the MC, Hydra’s season 2 stories focused on the MC and Hydra’s attempts to maintain the relationship.
+While season 1 focused on developing the relationship between Hydra and the MC.
+Hydra’s season 2 Astoria Fates kiss stories focused on the MC and Hydra’s attempts to maintain the relationship.
 Over the course of the season we see the pair tackle obstacle after obstacle as they learn to trust in themselves and each other.

 It’s been a few months since the Hercules incident, and the MC’s life is definitely on the up and up, both professionally and privately.
 That is until our plucky MC takes a case that will shake Olympus to its very core!
 If you want to see what I had to say about Hydra’s Season 1, click HERE!

-After the events of Season 1, the MC has been promoted to full fledged H.E.R.A. field agent, with her life long dream finally realized, the MC is on cloud nine.
-But, when Zeus in all of his godly rage comes down from Olympus convinced that the missing goddess, Hera has finally returned, the MC finds herself involved in a case that will change her life forever.
-When Zeus sends
+After the events of Season 1, the MC has been promoted to full fledged H.E.R.A. field agent.
+With her life long dream finally realized, the MC is on cloud nine.
+But, when Zeus in all of his godly rage comes down from Olympus convinced that the missing goddess, Hera has finally returned.
+The MC finds herself involved in a case that will change her life forever.
+So Zeus sends

 the lucky duck happy.

 There are two endings the Thrilling End and Passionate End.
 Both endings are more or less the same, but the Passionate end unlocks the Proposal After Story.
 I don’t really prefer either ending over the other, since they both wrap up the events of the route in the same way.
 If anything the best ending to season 2 is the Proposal After Story.
 Man oh man, Hydra really outdid himself with that proposal!